Mu2e/Offline/Mu2eG4/geomMacros/README.md

 ## ```find_volume_at_point.C```
 This macro takes an x, y, z position (in Mu2e global coordinates) and prints information for the volume at that position.
 Some warnings:
-* this will return the deepest volume in the hierarchy, and
+* this will return the deepest volume in the hierarchy
-* if two volumes are touching at that point, the volume returned is ambiguous
+* if two volumes are touching at the given position, the volume returned is seemingly random
+   * e.g. if volume A is fully contained within volume B, and you ask for a point on the boundary of volume A, round-off errors could give you volume B instead of the expected volume A
+* ```StepPointMCs``` have positions on volume boundary

 There are two functions defined in this macro.
 One can be used on the command line and takes the following arguments:
 * ```x, y, z``` is the position (required)